corda/samples-kotlin/Basic/flow-database-access/README.md

 ### Flows

 The CorDapp defines three flows: `AddTokenValueFlow`, `UpdateTokenValueFlow`, and `QueryTokenValueFlow`.
-Under the hood, the database accesses are managed by the CryptoValuesDatabaseService [CordaService](https://training.corda.net/corda-details/automation/#services).
+Under the hood, database access is managed by the CryptoValuesDatabaseService [CordaService](https://training.corda.net/corda-details/automation/#services).

 Be aware that support of database accesses in flows is currently limited: